page-header

 ACAP Permit and TIMS Card

-Before you start the trek, you need to secure two official permits from the Nepal Tourism Board office: (1) TIMS CARD; (2) ACAP Permit.
+Before you start the trek, you need to secure two official permits from the Nepal Tourism Board office: (1) TIMS CARD and (2) ACAP Permit.
 You can apply for these permits in either Kathmandu or Pokhara.

 The process is easy and altogether stress-free.
 We applied and received our permits within 30 minutes in the Kathmandu Nepal Tourism Board office: Pradarshani Marg, Kathmandu 44617.